alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 931 user reviews of Amazon Kindle Fire HD 7 inch (2nd gen, 2013) from Amazon.co.uk.
 The average user rating for this product is 4.5/5, compared to an average user rating of 4.3/5 for other products in the same category on Amazon.co.uk.
-People really like the portability and screen.
-The price and performance also get good feedback.
-Many are less positive about the reliability.
-Reviews are divided on the camera.
+Reviewers are impressed by the portability and screen.
+The price and performance also get good comments.
+There are some negative comments about the reliability.
+Opinions are divided on the camera.

 usability, performance, price, screen, portability